oitee/oitee.github.io/_posts/2021-10-01-hash-tables.md

 There is a third (and more efficient) way to implement key-value stores: hash tables.
 A hash table is a data-structure that is built using arrays.
 But unlike direct addressing, the index of an array is not directly used as a key.
 Instead, the hash tables use a special kind of function, called **hash function**, to **compute the index** of the array from a given key.

-### What is a hash function
+### What is a hash function?

 As shown above, direct addressing becomes impractical because we have finite space to store keys while the set of potential keys can be vast and may even be infinite.
 Instead of storing key _k_ in the index _k_ of the array, we store it in _h(k)_, where _h_ is the hash function and _k_ is the key.
-A hash function returns a value (called hash-value) of a given key and this value will correspond to an index of the array.
-In other words, a hash function computes the index of a key.
+A hash function maps an infinite set of inputs to a finite set.
+Given this, a hash function can be used to map any arbitrary key to an index of a given size.
+Effectively, a hash function _computes_ the index of a key: for a given key, the return value of the hash function (called hash-value) provides the index of the array where the associated value should be stored.

 <img src="/assets/images/hash-function-1.png" alt="Simple hash function" width="100%"/>

 The main advantage of a hash function is that it is a many-to-one function.
-It **maps two or more keys to a specific index of the array.** This enables us to maintain an array of finite size to store keys belonging to a set of an arbitrary.
+It **maps two or more keys to a specific index of the array.** This enables us to maintain an array of finite size to store keys belonging to a set of arbitrary size.

 <img src="/assets/images/hash-function-many-to-one.png" alt="Many-to-one hash function" width="100%"/>

-### What makes a good hash function
+### What makes a good hash function?

-An good hash function is one that can satisfy the 'simple uniform hashing' assumption: any given key should be equally likely to be placed in any index of the array.
+A good hash function is one that can satisfy the 'simple uniform hashing' assumption: any given key should be equally likely to be placed in any index of the array.
 This reduces the possibility of two keys to mapping to the same index.

 However, this is difficult to achieve in practice, because it is not possible to know _ex ante_ (i.e., at the time of designing the hash function) the nature of keys that will be passed to it.
 Much like the difficulty in implementing [Bélády’s algorithm](/2021/08/18/cache-replacement-policy.html), it is practically not possible to predict the keys that will actually be passed to a hash function.